George O'Boyle: Coaching career

 O'Boyle managed Carnoustie Panmure, the final club for which he played.

 He would leave football altogether until 2015, when he became assistant to manager Colin McIlwaine at Northern Amateur Football League club Albert Foundry.
 In the summer of 2016 O'Boyle followed McIlwaine to Lisburn Distillery, again taking up the role of assistant.
 The duo resigned in April 2019.

 O'Boyle and McIlwaine became the new joint-managers of NIFL Championship side Harland & Wolff Welders just a couple of days after departing Distillery.
 They both left the club in December, seven months after their appointments.

-Outside of football

-O'Boyle started his own oven-cleaning business in Lisburn in 2010.